 Last Friday, South Africa stunned the world when it announced it has officially initiated the process of withdrawing from the International Criminal Court (ICC).
 The idea of a mass pullout of African states from the Court has been hanging in the air for a few years now.
 The main point of contention has been the perceived bias of the Court which has made Africa front and center of its work.
 To date, all the ICC investigations are located on the African continent and all the individuals indicted by the Court are Africans.

-There is one exception to the ICC’s apparent targeting of African perpetrators of atrocity crimes: an ICC investigation that opened earlier this year into war crimes committed between 1 July and 10 October 2008 during Georgia’s attempts to control a breakaway region.
+There is one exception to the ICC’s apparent targeting of African perpetrators of atrocity crimes: an ICC investigation that opened earlier this year into war crimes committed between 1 July and 10 October 2008 during the former Soviet republic of Georgia’s attempts to control a breakaway region.
 But that’s one exception.

 Although the African Union has been critical of the ICC and has called on its members not to cooperate with the Court until these issues are resolved, it has stopped short of endorsing a collective withdrawal.

 No state had formally taken the steps to withdraw from the Court, until now.
 All it takes to withdraw from the court is to send a letter to UN Secretary General Ban Ki-moon, and the withdrawal takes effect a year later.
 Given how easy this is, some African states’ threats to leave the court over the years were viewed by many observers as empty rhetoric.

 But all eyes had been on Burundi lately, whose president just signed a decree to leave the ICC.
 As far as we know, he has not notified Ban Ki-moon yet.
 Burundi’s steps to withdraw from the ICC comes after the ICC Prosecutor announced last April that she would initiate a preliminary examination of the situation there in which political violence (largely caused by the President’s decision to defy the constitution and run for a third term) has killed hundreds of people.